HakaiInstitute/kelp-o-matic/docs/cli.md

   --rgbi           --rgb                  Use RGB and NIR bands for classification.
 Assumes RGBI ordering. [default: rgb]
                -b                INTEGER  GDAL-style band re-ordering flag.
 Defaults to RGB or RGBI order.
 To e.g., reorder a BGRI image at runtime, pass flags `-b 3 -b 2 -b 1 -b 4`. [default: None]
-  --gpu            --no-gpu               Enable or disable GPU, if available. [default: gpu] --help       -h                         Show this message and exit.
+  --gpu            --no-gpu               Enable or disable GPU, if available. [default: gpu] --tta            --no-tta               Use test time augmentation to improve accuracy at the cost of processing time. [default: no-tta]
+  --help       -h                         Show this message and exit.
 ```